trackow/hk25-teams/hk25-StCu/notes.md

         - cloud top height: broader and bimodal
         - cloud base height: bimodal with lowest bases corresponding to Cu and highest to Sc/St
         - cloud base rain rate: broader (+higher fraction reaching the surface)
-    - most of the condensate in the form of drizzle: $q_r/q_l=$ 3 (POC), 4 (transition), 0.25 (overcast)
+    - **most of the condensate in the form of drizzle**: $q_r/q_l=$ 3 (POC), 4 (transition), 0.25 (overcast)
+    - cloud types
-    - thick clouds are broad (few km) active cumuli containing one or more updraft cores and queiscent clouds where the total condensate is roughly the same but almost entirely in the form of drizzle
+        - thick, rather broad (few km) active Cu containing one or more updraft cores
+        - thin, queiscent St where the total condensate is roughly the same but almost entirely in the form of drizzle
 - Transition zone
     - The boundary is rather uneven, 16-43 km wide, consists of cellular ~20-40 km strongly precipitating cloud cells (but there are also sections where there is no boundary cell).
     - Cloud-base rain rate much stronger than in both POC and overcast.
 Almost everything reaches the surface.
     - **Multilevel circulation**:
-strong cold+moist pool drives outflow at low levels, significant mid-level inflow into the boundary cloud cell, outflow at the cloud level.
+strong cold+moist pool drives outflow at low levels; significant mid-level inflow into the boundary cloud cell;
+outflow at the cloud level.
 ![](graphics/wood_fig23.png)

 Hypotheses
-- Stronger turbulence in the overcast region drives stronger entrainment then in the POC.
-However, there is no difference in MBL depth which suggests **weaker subsidence in the POC** - there may be compensating circulation between the overcast and POC.
+- Stronger turbulence in the overcast region drives stronger entrainment than in the POC.
+However, there is no difference in MBL depth which suggests **weaker subsidence in the POC**, so there may be compensating circulation between the overcast and POC.
 - Mesoscale updrafts in the POC may prolong the timescale over which drizzle can remain in cloud, and potentially the cloud lifetime.

 ![](graphics/wood_fig21.png)